sozialhelden/accessibility-cloud/README.md

 ## How to use the provided data for your own project

-- [JavaScript API-client example](public/js-example/README.md) - a sample widget the illustrates an API end-point
+- [JavaScript API-client example](public/js-example/README.md) - a sample widget that illustrates an API endpoint
-- [JSON-API](docs/json-api.md) - a skelleton for documentation
+- [JSON-API](docs/json-api.md) - Reference documentation for all API calls

 ## Legal information